povtux/hconfig/README.md

 sudo hconfig --init
 ```

-then you just need to put special conf parts of your hosts file to separate files in /etc/hconfig.d/<env>/<conf file> to be able to use them
+then you just need to put special conf parts of your hosts file to separate files in /etc/hconfig.d/my_env/my_conf_file to be able to use them
 for complete usage, refer to:
 ```
 sudo hconfig --help